 Hand-arm vibration syndrome (HAVS)

-Using hand-held power tools over long periods can cause permanent damage to the blood vessels, nerves and joints in the hands and arm.
+Using vibratory power tools over long periods can cause permanent damage to the blood vessels, nerves, and joints in the hands and arm.
 Hand-arm vibration syndrome (HAVS) can impact a worker’s ability to earn a living, as it can cause pain and the inability to do finer work.

 Power tools and machinery can also combine to make construction sites loud places.
 With multiple contractors working at one time, it’s not always easy to predict noise volumes or identify the times when noise protection equipment will be required.